DeanDivizio/apexion-health/README.md

     - pre-built charts
 - maybe sync with other nutrient tracking apps (MyFitnessPal, etc)

+#### Update: 10/24/24
+Nutrient tracking is a bit more involved. thats next on the list.
+TRT tracking works great!

 ### Phase 3 - Body Measurements
 This is where it starts getting tough.
 Current plan is to find a way to access HealthKit data so any devices that can sync to Apple Health can also sync to Apexion.
 The problem with that is it's iPhone only.
 The bigger problem is there's no way to interact with HealthKit through a web app.
 This might require some sort of native companion app.
 Technically, this could all be entered manually and stored in a new db table - but I'd really like to automate as much as possible.

 ### Phase 4 - Gym Data
 This is only 4th because it requires a mix of first-party logic and 3-rd party integrations.
 Things like individual workout stats related to exercises, sets, reps, weight, etc can all be input manually.
 However, I'd also like to be able to access things like calories burned, respitory rate, blood oxygen levels, etc from fitness trackers and associate that data with gym sessions.
 This means I need my custom stuff fleshed out, but also need a dependable way of getting tracker data. (and since i wear an apple watch, that means i need health kit access).

+#### Update 10/24/24
+I added tracking for workouts manually. fitness tracker integration is going to require native apps.
+Having date, start and end times, then all exercises, reps, sets, and weights, is a great start.
+Still need to implement cardio tracking... god i hate cardio

 ### Phase 5 - Optimization
 I'm sure that at this point there will be things I can do to improve performance and reliability.
 This is when I'll do them.

-### Phase 6 - Multi User Support (maybe)
+### Phase 6 - Multi User Support
 This one is a maybe.
 If I find it useful enough and friends seem interested, I may try to make it into a SaaS product.

 - adding integrations for android healthkit equivalents
 - user management
 - database restructuring

+#### Update 10/24/24
+This is no longer a maybe.
+I decided early on (and never updated this) that Clerk would be the best way to handle auth and user prefs - even as a single user.
+So Apexion is set for multiple users for the most part.
+I need to refactor the Clinical Data database and add Stripe.

 ## Success Criteria
 How will I know when I'm finished?